linkret/CrosseyCircley/README.md

 # CrosseyCircley
-Browser-based implementation of Tic-tac-toe, made with Node.js/Express/EJS
+Browser-based implementation of Tic-Tac-Toe, made with Node.js / Express / EJS

+Part of hacktoberfest 2021!

 Installation: